Welcome to Miliwata, Florida! The hauntedest city in the USA!

 “But, Country Rose, we don’t need a lot of money…”

-“And with that attitude we won’t,” Country Rose interrupted.
+“And with that attitude you won’t get it,” Country Rose interrupted.

 “Country Rose I’m trying to tell you I love you.
 You don’t need a big bonus for our wedding to be special.
 It will be special because we’ll be getting married.”
 Price fidgeted nervously with the other end of the rope.
 “I just wonder if starting off our life together with a murder is such a good idea.”